By the numbers: How Arizona took down No. 4 Michigan in Las Vegas

-The Arizona Wildcats upset No. 4 Michigan to win the Roman Main Event Championship in Las Vegas, taking down the Wolverines 80-62 in convincing fashion.
+The Arizona Wildcats upset No. 4 Michigan to win the Roman Main Event Championship in Las Vegas.
+And they did it convincingly, taking down the Wolverines 80-62.

-Arizona led for much of the night and improved to 5-0 to begin the season.
+Arizona led for much of the night to improve to 5-0 this season.

 22

-The Wolverines had no answer for Arizona big man Christian Koloko who had a career-high 22 points on 8-of-13 shooting.
+The Wolverines had no answer for Arizona big man Christian Koloko, who finished with a career-high 22 points on 8 of 13 shooting.
 Koloko was around the rim early and often, scoring via layups and alley-oops.

 Fourteen of Koloko’s points came in the second half; he had three dunks in a span of less than two minutes and his third one put Arizona ahead 72-52 with 5:27 to play.

-The 7-foot-1-inch center also had 7 rebounds and 4 blocks, the fourth time this year he’s had at least 4 blocks.
+The 7-foot-1-inch center also had seven rebounds and four blocks, the fourth time this year he’s had at least four blocks.

 18.6